async-aws/aws/docs/compare.md

 AWS allow pre-generating sign url that let user access to a resource without exposing the key.
 For instance, provide a link to download an S3 Object.
-AsycAWS provides a fancy way to generate such url by reusing the same objects used in the standard way.
+AsyncAWS provides a fancy way to generate such url by reusing the same objects used in the standard way.

 ### AsyncAws